padrinobook/padrinobook/chapters/job_vacancy_application.md

 ```

+\begin{aside}
-I> ## What is a Salt?
+\heading{What is a Salt?}

-I> Salts are used in cryptography as random data to be put as addition to normal password to create a encrypted with the
+Salts are used in cryptography as random data to be put as addition to normal password to create a encrypted with the
-I> help of a one-way function.
+help of a one-way function.
 A one-way function output by some input string very easily but the other way round is
-I> very difficult for the computer to compute the original string from the output.
+very difficult for the computer to compute the original string from the output.
-I> Salts make it more difficult for hackers to get the password via rainbow tables attacks.
+Salts make it more difficult for hackers to get the password via rainbow tables attacks.
 Rainbow tables are a huge
-I> list of precomputed hashes for widely used password.
+list of precomputed hashes for widely used password.
 If a hacker gets access to a password hash he then just
-I> compare this hash with the entries.
+compare this hash with the entries.
 If he finds after which he was searching he got the password for the user.

+\end{aside}

 We could add these methods in the users controller but that isn't something a controller should do.
 We better use a